terabyte25/tes3mp-android/README.md

-# OpenMW for Android
+# tes3mp for Android

 ## Notes from fork maintainer
-This is forked from xyzz/openmw-android, and implements (alpha) support for tes3mp.
+This is forked from xyzz/openmw-android, and implements support for tes3mp.
 All credits go to the tes3mp team and OpenMW team for making this possible, as well as Schnibbsel for helping me test it.

+**THIS IS NOT THE WORK OF ANY OFFICIAL OPENMW OR TES3MP MEMBERS**

 ## Building

-There are two steps for building OpenMW for Android.
+There are two steps for building tes3mp for Android.
 The first step is building C/C++ libraries.
 The second step is building the Java launcher.

 ### Prerequisites